-The hydrological investigations required in the Northern Territory as part of the National Water Resources Assessment Programme are being carried out by the Water Resources Branch.
-The program for the Northern Territory includes establishment of base gauging stations and pluviograph rainfall recorders.
+The hydrological investigations required in the Northern Territory as part of the National Water Resources Assessment Program are being carried out by the Water Resources Branch.
+The program for the Northern Territory includes establishment of base streamgauging stations and pluviographs (automatic rainfall recorders).
 In particular areas of development where water supply or irrigation proposals require special or extra surface water data, supplementary gauging stations are built to obtain this information.
-At 30 June 1973, the Northern Territory stream-gauging network comprised 274 operating stations; of these 209 were base gauging stations and 65 were supplementary gauging stations.
+At 30 June 1975 the streamgauging network of the Water Resources Branch comprised 241 operating stations; of these 198 were base gauging stations and 43 were supplementary stations.
+At the same time some 115 pluviographs were being operated by the Water Resources Branch.
+Other authorities, such as the Commonwealth Scientific and Industrial Research Organization and the Bureau of Meteorology, also maintain streamflow and rainfall recording stations in the Northern Territory.

-Irrigation for agricultural purposes in the Territory is not extensive, being confined to isolated areas near the Darwin, Adelaide River, Coomalie Creek, Daly River, Katherine River, Wickham River, Douglas River, Edith River and Alice Springs area, with only small acreages being utilised.
-In the Territory 91 licences to divert water from streams were current at 30 June 1973.
-The total licensed area for irrigation is 2,554 hectares, but the actual area irrigated is less than this.
+Irrigation for agricultural purposes in the Territory is not extensive, being confined to isolated locations near the Darwin, Adelaide River, Coomalie Creek, Daly River, Katherine River, Wickham River, Douglas River, Edith River and Alice Springs area, with only small areas being utilised.
+In the Territory 88 licences to divert water from streams were current at 30 June 1976.
+The total licensed area for irrigation is 2,536 hectares, but the actual area irrigated is less than this.
 There are also a number of farms irrigated from bore supplies, particularly in the Alice Springs area.
 Purposes for which irrigation water is used include the growing of fruit, vegetables, crops, fodder and pastures, and also dairying and mixed farming.